pratikbarjatya/pratikbarjatya/README.md

 [4]: https://www.kaggle.com/pra0705

 **Passionate professional and love to deep dive in data.**

-I am **Pratik Barjatiya**, an interpretative software professional with just enough expertise in Data Science, Data Engineering, Data Analytics, Machine Learning and Quality Engineering to make trouble, having 8+ years of Industry experience and currently playing a role of a **Machine Learning Engineer** based in Bangalore, India.
- I am currently building AI-powered Search Engine.
+👋 Hi there! **I'm Pratik Barjatya**, a passionate **data engineer** and **machine learning** enthusiast.
+I enjoy working with **big data technologies** and b**uilding scalable data pipelines** to extract insights from massive datasets.

+🚀 As a tech enthusiast, I love exploring emerging technologies and leveraging them to solve real-world challenges.
+From data ingestion and processing to designing efficient data architectures, I thrive on turning complex data problems into actionable solutions.

+💻 My GitHub repositories showcase my work in data engineering, where I share projects, code snippets, and best practices related to data processing, ETL, and data integration.
+Feel free to explore and collaborate on these projects—I'm always open to new ideas and collaborations!

+📚 When I'm not coding or tinkering with data, you'll find me diving into books and articles on the latest trends in data engineering and machine learning.
+I believe in the power of continuous learning and enjoy staying up-to-date with the ever-evolving tech landscape.

 By Nature, I am keen to explore untapped areas, research and build applications.
 Willing to learn and being available as a mentor for the one who wants to explore this field.

 Strong believer in giving back to community and running [Learn-On-Go](https://www.linkedin.com/groups/13913721/)